Learn Tailwind CSS: Customization & Extension Guide

 In this example, the bg-gray-900 class sets the background color to the custom gray color with the shade 900, and the text-gray-100 class sets the text color to the custom gray color with the shade 100.

-Customizing colours in Tailwind CSS gives you the flexibility to create a colour palette that aligns with your project's visual identity.
+Customizing colors in Tailwind CSS gives you the flexibility to create a color palette that aligns with your project's visual identity.
 By adding new colors or modifying existing ones, we can achieve a unique and visually appealing design system. 🎨💡

-For detailed instructions on customizing colors in Tailwind CSS, I recommend referring to the official Tailwind CSS documentation on customizing colours.
+I recommend referring to the official Tailwind CSS documentation for detailed instructions on customizing colors.

 Spacing 📏